PranayaKShrestha/MLBhitterAdjust/README.md

 Using the mlb_stats() function from the baseballr package, I pulled seasonal hitting stats for all MLB rookies from 2000 to 2022.
 For each player, I used the mlb_people() function to retrieve their MLB debut year and last active season, and filtered out pitchers and any players with incomplete or invalid records.

 To access game-level data, I joined the player dataset with a Fangraphs ID file (fangraphsplayerid.csv).
 This provided a unique Fangraphs player ID for each hitter, which was necessary to query their game logs.
-One limitation of the dataset is the Fangraphs ID match rate.
-Of the 1,956 rookie hitters who debuted between 2000 and 2022, only 34% could be successfully matched to a valid Fangraphs player ID.
-This reduced the effective sample size for game-level analysis and may introduce selection bias if unmatched players differ systematically from those included.

 For each player’s career game log, I computed rolling 15-game averages and totals for key statistics like: